Wheelchair, Scooter, & Electric Conveyance Vehicle (ECV) FAQs

-1) You can bring your own wheelchair/ECV to WDW as long as it falls within the 32″ x 52″ maximum size for use on the Disney Transportation System.
-All Theme Parks, Entertainment Areas, Shopping Areas and Resorts have wheelchair/ECV accessibility.
+You can bring your own wheelchair/ECV to the World as long as it falls within the 32″ x 52″ maximum size for use on the Disney Transportation System.
+All rental options should fit within that size limit as well.

 If you plan to use a wheelchair or ECV at Walt Disney World, there are several options that you can consider.
 You can rent wheelchairs/ECVs from Disney at any of the four theme parks and at Disney Springs.
 Wheelchairs/ECVs are available on a first-come, first-served basis.
 Supply can be limited, and no reservations are accepted.
 You must be 18 years of age to rent ECVs.

 You can also rent a wheelchair or ECV from one of the numerous outside vendors that service Disney World on a daily basis.
-All these vendors provide delivery and pickup at your resort hotel free of charge.
+All of these vendors provide delivery and pickup at your Resort hotel free of charge.
 Make arrangements with the vendor directly as to which Resort you are staying at and your desired delivery/pick up dates and times.
 NOTE: Disney will no longer provide storage for ECV/Wheelchairs except for its featured vendors.
-All vendors have support staff and can be contacted if there is any type of problem with your wheelchair or scooter.
-This allows you use of a wheelchair or ECV 24/7 while you are at WDW.
-Contact your vendor of choice for specifics.
+See below for details on ‘featured’ vendors.

 The Advantages to renting from an outside vendor include:

 - You can have the scooter anywhere you go; minor parks, off-site, at the resorts, etc.